cultivate-hfc/gfc-api-docs/source/includes/_consensus_history.md

 Within HFC, the consensus is calculated using an aggregation algorithm called logit.
 The logit aggregation method is an extremizing method that uses a weighted geometric mean to aggregate forecasts.
 Forecaster weights are calculated based on 3 factors: historical accuracy, the frequency with which the forecaster updates his or her forecasts, and whether the forecaster completed a training course.

-When using this API, you should always utilize the `created_after` parameter to pull only those records that have been created since you last accessed the API. **Do not attempt to pull** every record/page of the history.
+When accessing this API, use the `created_after` parameter to pull only those records that have been created since you last accessed the API. **Do not attempt to pull** every record/page of the history, except the first time you hit the API.
+The data will not change after creation.

 Prior to question/answer resolution, the most recent (as determined by `consensus_at`) record can be considered the current consensus for that answer.